-The Daily Mile is a simple but groundbreaking initiative, encouraging primary schools and nurseries to take children outside running for just 15 minutes each day.
-The aim of The Daily Mile is to improve the physical, emotional and social health and well-being of children in the UK and around the world – regardless of age or personal circumstances- and create healthy habits for life.
-It is a simple and effective programme that any school can implement for free, and its impact can be transformational - improving not only the children’s fitness, but also their concentration levels, mood, behaviour and general well-being.
+The Daily Mile is a simple but ground-breaking initiative, encouraging primary schools and nurseries to take children outside running for 15 minutes each day.
+The aim of The Daily Mile is to improve the physical, emotional, social health and wellbeing of children in the United Kingdom and around the world – regardless of age or personal circumstances, to create healthy habits for life.
+It is a free and effective programme that any school can implement without need for staff training, and its impact can be transformational – improving not only the children’s fitness, but also their concentration levels, mood, behaviour and general wellbeing.

-INEOS is backing The Daily Mile campaign due to its passionate belief in the importance of getting children active and healthy from a young age.
-It also supports this cause through its own children’s running initiative, GO Run for Fun (link to GRFF page), which organises 2 km fun runs free to schoolchildren across the globe.
+INEOS is backing The Daily Mile campaign due to its passionate belief in the importance of getting children active and healthy from a young ago.
+It also supports this cause through its own children’s running initiative and charity, GO Run For Fun (www.gorunforfun.com), which organises 2km, free, fun runs to schoolchildren across the globe.

-The Daily Mile is successful because it is simple and free:
+The Daily Mile is successful because it is both simple and free:

-- It takes place over just 15 minutes, with children averaging a mile each day.
+- It takes place in 15 minutes, with most children averaging a mile each day.

 - Children run outside in the fresh air – and the weather is a benefit, not a barrier.

-- Children run in their uniforms so no kit or changing time is needed.
+- Children run in their school uniforms, so no kit or changing time is needed.